Zinzendorf family

 The House of Zinzendorf and Pottendorf was the name of an old and important noble family whose origins are in Austria.
 It is not to be mistaken with the princely House of Sinzendorf, as the two don't share same ancestry.

 History

 The family was firstly mentioned in 1114 in a document written by Hermann von Vohburg, Bishop of Augsburg.
+At first, their estates were all near St. Poelten which is roughly between Vienna and Salzburg.
+During the reformation, many of the Zinzendorfs became Lutherans and, because of their religious belief, they were forced to leave Austria.
+Nevertheless they made sure that at least one member stayed Catholic - to look after their vast estates back in Austria.
 Apart from their possessions in Austria, they also reigned over the Lordship of Pottendorf in Baden, which was incorporated into their name as Zinzendorf und Pottendorf.

 In 1460 they were awarded with the title of Baron by Frederick III, Holy Roman Emperor, while in 1662 they were raised to the dignity of Imperial Count by Leopold I, Holy Roman Emperor.